AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51204-product-does-not-return-back-in-stock-after-creating-credit-memo.md

 ## Issue

-The product does not return back in stock after creating the credit memo.
+The sold-out product does not return back in stock after creating the credit memo.

 <u>Steps to reproduce</u>: